Ayman-Sedik/Steps/README.md

 # Steps
-> It is an educational application on interactive components in React.
+> It is an application of the concept of interactive components in React.

 ## Getting Started with Create React App